LambdaTest/test-at-scale/README.md

 - Setup on [Azure](https://www.lambdatest.com/support/docs/tas-self-hosted-installation#azure)
 - Setup on [AWS](https://www.lambdatest.com/support/docs/tas-self-hosted-installation#aws)
 - Setup on [GCP](https://www.lambdatest.com/support/docs/tas-self-hosted-installation#gcp)
 </details>

+- Once the installation is complete, go back to the TAS portal.
+- Click the 'Test Connection' button to ensure `test-at-scale` self hosted environment is connected and ready.
+- Hit `Proceed` to move forward to [Step 4](#step-4---importing-your-repo)

 <br>

 ### Step 4 - Importing your repo
+> **NOTE:** Currently we support Mocha, Jest and Jasmine for testing Javascript codebases.
 - Click the Import button for the repository you want to integrate with TAS.
 - Once Imported Successfully, Click on Go to Project to proceed further.
 ![N|Solid](https://www.lambdatest.com/support/assets/images/import-postmerge-b6f7146b6b43d5f8876ec9bb73a478a1.gif)